 Conclusion

-In summary, "that" is a versatile word in English grammar that can function as a determiner, pronoun, adverb, or conjunction.
+Simply put, "that" is a versatile word in English grammar that can function as a determiner, pronoun, adverb, or conjunction.
 Understanding these different roles is crucial for writing clearly and effectively.
 By identifying the word "that" modifies, considering the context, substituting "that" with alternative words, and practicing with various sentences, you can master the nuances of "that" and improve your overall command of the English language.
-So, next time you encounter the word "that," take a moment to analyze its function and appreciate its pivotal role in shaping meaning.
+So, next time you encounter the word "that," take a moment to analyze its function and appreciate its critical role in shaping meaning.
 Take the time to practice and see how understanding the various uses of "that" can transform your writing.